glesur/sherpiades-AI/README.md

 ./install.sh
 ```

-This script will install a dedicated python environement in the "env" directory of the tutorial.
+This script will install a dedicated python environment in the "env" directory of the tutorial.
 Hence, your system will be left untouched (feel free to delete the whole tutorial directory when you're done).

 ## Start the tutorial